 A TS4 Training Ltd. team approves the final design plan document (DP).
 The approved design plan (i.e., set of lesson plans) serves as a blueprint during the Development Phase of the project.

-or self-paced web-based courses, the TS4 Training team creates a prototype course design during the Design Phase.
+The DPD is a crucial piece of document that can be provided to any e-learning instructional designer to create the course or self-paced web-based courses, the TS4 Training team creates a prototype course design during the Design Phase.

 The purpose of the prototype is to demonstrate how the course development team intends to implement the design (e.g., writing style, visual treatment, and level of interactivity) and more importantly the way the client specific branding guidelines are to be incorporated.

 A technical panel and TS4 Training Ltd. instructional design staff review the prototype and provide feedback.

 The final Design prototype is approved and is used as a baseline for all development process moving forward.